More than 2,000 miles of singletrack trails wind through Southwest Idaho.

 Directions: From Boise, take I-84 west to Meridian, turn south onto ID-69 south past Kuna to Swan Falls Road and park near the Swan Falls Dam.

 Look out at the skyline of Boise and you’ll see the golden foothills rising above the Idaho State Capitol Building.
-A network of over 190 miles of trails loop through the high desert just north of town, criss-crossing through plateaus, creeks, ridges and canyons.
+A network of more than 190 miles of trails loop through the high desert just north of town, criss-crossing through plateaus, creeks, ridges and canyons.

 Here, you don’t even need to drive out to the trailhead.
-From Downtown Boise, you can ride out to explore the high desert and be back home by happy hour.
+From Downtown Boise, you can ride into the high desert and be back home by happy hour.

 Trails to Explore: